jahnestacado/chunk2json/README.md

 parser.consume(new Buffer('"line": "I am the goddamn Batman"}]'));
 ```

 The parser consumes buffers which can contain partial and/or complete JSON chunks.
-When a complete JSON object is identified it invokes the `on("json")` event callback with the corresponding JSON object(in buffer form).
+When a complete JSON object is identified the `on("json")` event callback is invoked with the corresponding JSON object(in buffer form).

 ## Test
 Run the tests